mrchrisjoy/redux-entity/README.md

 Takes in an existing collection object and an initial collection object.

 Returns a new collection object with the existing state replaced with the initial collection object.

 ## Selector Helpers
-The following entity selector functions return particular

 ### getEntities
 Takes in a collection object and returns the entities object (ie. `state.entities`).
 ### getEntitiesArray
-Takes in a collection object, and a comparison function (optional) used to sort the entities.
+Takes in a collection object, and a comparison function (optional), used when sorting the array.

-Returns a sorted array of entity objects.
-If no comparison function is specified it returns an unsorted array of entitiy objects.
+Returns a sorted array of entities, otherwise if no comparison function is specified it returns an unsorted array of entities.

 Example usage:
 ```